avinal/intervirt/README.md

 ### Introduction

 Intervirt is developed with a Golang backend and Elm frontend, focusing on ease of use and extensibility.
 Users can input tutorial links, and Intervirt will run these tutorials locally on the user's machine.

+### Value Proposition: Why Self-Hosted?

+- Cost-Effectiveness: The primary appeal is cost savings.
+Services like Katacoda or Killer Koda charge for access to their infrastructure, which hosts the interactive environments.
+By contrast, a self-hosted solution eliminates or significantly reduces these costs, as users utilize their own hardware or cloud instances.

+- Customizability and Control: Users have complete control over the environment.
+They can customize the setup, choose specific versions of tools and software, and tweak the system to their preferences or needs.

+- Privacy and Security: In a self-hosted environment, sensitive data and configurations remain within the user's control, offering enhanced privacy and security compared to using a third-party hosted service.

+- Learning and Educational Value: Setting up and maintaining a self-hosted platform can provide valuable learning experiences, especially for users interested in the technical aspects of Kubernetes and virtualization.

+- No Vendor Lock-in: Users are not tied to the policies, pricing, or availability of a specific vendor.
+They can modify, extend, or migrate their setup as they see fit.

+- Community and Open Source Benefits: As an open-source project, Intervirt can benefit from community contributions, leading to a diverse range of features and improvements over time.

+- Offline Access: Users can access their environments without an internet connection, which can be useful for users with limited or unreliable internet access.

+- Performance: Self-hosted environments can offer better performance than hosted solutions, as users can choose their own hardware or cloud instances.

+- Scalability: Users can scale their environments to their needs, without being limited by the policies or pricing of a third-party service.

+- Ease of Use: Intervirt aims to be easy to use, with a simple interface and minimal setup required.

+- Flexibility: Users can run any tutorial they want, without being limited to the tutorials offered by a third-party service.

 ### Project Structure